BOARD OF DIRECTORS

 Anne Naeth is a professor of land reclamation and restoration ecology in the Faculty of Agricultural Life and Environmental Sciences at the University of Alberta, where she is also associate dean of research and graduate studies and director of the Land Reclamation International Graduate School.
 Anne’s reclamation research focuses on understanding plant-soil-water relationships and their effects on ecosystem structure and function and their role in reclamation after disturbances associated with pipelines, mines, and lands used for industry, agriculture, grazing, forestry and recreation.
 She is also interested in the impacts of invasive species and waste products such as compost, manure, sewage sludge and biosolids.
 She has a master’s and a PhD in land reclamation, both from the University of Alberta.

-Mike O’Kane P.Eng., M.Sc., MAusIMM, GCB.D, founded Okane Consultants (Okane) in 1996, a company providing integrated mine planning, closure, and relinquishment solutions to the mining industry internationally.
+Mike O’Kane P.Eng., M.Sc., MAusIMM, GCB.D, Co-Chair, founded Okane Consultants (Okane) in 1996, a company providing integrated mine planning, closure, and relinquishment solutions to the mining industry internationally.
 Mike is the chair of Okane’s Board of Directors and continues to work within Okane as a senior technical advisor, using his wide-ranging technical expertise and knowledge on risk management best practices as tools for development and communication of closure planning and project specific objectives and designs.
 He is a recognized subject matter expert in cover system and landform design, and application of unsaturated zone hydrology and geochemistry, for mine waste management.
 He provides subject matter expert reviews for numerous government and private agencies while also being a member of multiple advisory panels.
 Mike holds a Global ESG Competent Boards Designation.
 In 2014, Mike received the University of Saskatchewan Alumni Achievement Award for “Global Development of his Business and Corporation, and Philanthropy.”

 June Pollard, Co-chair, is an engineering geologist specializing in mine closure planning and reclamation, landform design, site characterization investigations, geological mapping and project management at Wood plc.
 She has been involved in the design and construction of large-mine reclaimed watersheds at mine sites across Western Canada.
 A number of these projects were instrumented watersheds for reclamation research, each of which fostered several post-graduate degrees.
 June has authored a number of conference papers on mine closure and has presented on landform design and mine reclamation for short courses at conferences, universities and mining companies.
 She has a bachelor’s degree in geological sciences from the University of Leeds and a master’s in engineering geology from Newcastle University.